AdaCore/git-hooks/README.md

-  If the script returns a nonzero status code (indicating a failure), or returns data in an invalid format, the default email is sent out, augmented with a warning showing the error that occured while calling the script.
+  If the script returns a nonzero status code (indicating a failure), or returns data in an invalid format, the default email is sent out, augmented with a warning showing the error that occurred while calling the script.

 * **`hooks.commit-extra-checker`**: